All Saints' Cathedral, Kampala

-All Saints' Cathedral, Kampala is an Anglican cathedral in Uganda.
+All Saints' Cathedral, also known as All Saints Church Kisozi, is an Anglican cathedral in Nakasero, Kampala, Uganda.
 It is the seat of the bishop of Kampala, who serves concurrently as the archbishop of Uganda.
-The existing cathedral dates to the early 20th century, while a much larger modern cathedral building remains under construction.
+Initially built in the 1920s as a hospital chaplaincy serving expatriate Anglicans, the church grew substantially following Ugandan independence and was eventually named the cathedral of the diocese.
+In 2024, having far outgrown the 1920s building, a modern 5,000-seat cathedral.